0xPolygonMiden/compiler/docs/src/appendix/calling_conventions.md

 * The calling convention required to call the function
 * The number and types of the function arguments
-* The type of value, if any, returned by by the function, and whether it is returned by value or reference
+* The type of value, if any, returned by the function, and whether it is returned by value or reference

 The following table relates IR types to how they are expected to be passed from the caller to the callee, and vice versa: